aspnetzero/documents/doc/Development-Guide-Xamarin.md

 #### Host

 To start debugging Xamarin app you need to configure host settings.
-You can use either **Web.Mvc** or **Web.Host** to feed the Xamarin app.
+You can use **Web.Host** to feed the Xamarin app.
 Open Windows Command Prompt.
-Go to the folder where your Web.Host or Web.Mvc csproj file is located.
+Go to the folder where your **Web.Host csproj** file is located.
-Then run the commands below to start hosting your Web Api.
+Then run the commands below to start hosting your Web API.

     SET ASPNETCORE_ENVIRONMENT=Development
     SET ASPNETCORE_URLS=http://*:22742